 Is there an artist on your gift list?
 Are you a maker looking for suggestions for your own Santa list?
 Out of ideas for gifts to make yourself?
 Sometimes it’s hard to know what to give a creative person, but we can help!
 Browse through our gift guide for makers for some great ideas.

 Our contributors test tools and supplies in real-world studios, so we selected a list of our favorites from their many awesome suggestions.

 Make design tracing easier with a light box.
 Whether transfering appliqué, embroidery or art quilt designs, the old school technique of taping your pattern and overlay to a window gets old fast.
-The Artograph LightPad offers several sizes and really streamlined the template-making process for Painted Hills Art Quilt.
+The Artograph LightPad offers several sizes to suit individual needs and spaces.
+It really streamlined the template-making process for Painted Hills Art Quilt.